tardate/LittleArduinoProjects/Radio/FM/SimplestDirectReceiver/README.md

 some have it in parallel going to the positive rail.
 I tried both combinations, with the final "good" circuit using the parallel arrangement (maybe it would work just as well going to ground, but I haven't testing it).

-Even though I have relatively strong FM broadcast signals in my area, I found an antenna indispensible.
+Even though I have relatively strong FM broadcast signals in my area, I found an antenna indispensable.
 I added 60cm of random wire, with a 10pF coupling capacitor.

 One other variation in my circuit was the choice of transistor.